Dragon Squad: Plot

 Captain Ko meets Petros in a cafe to initiate 2 phases of their mission.
 Ko will attempt to keep tabs on the INTERPOL agents while Petros will attempt to retrieve a microfilm which, for unknown purposes, is their main objective.
-It is rumoured to be in the hands of Panther Duen, and the only link is Yu Ching, Panther's girlfriend.
+It is rumoured to be in the hands of Tiger Duen, and the only link is Yu Ching, Tiger's girlfriend.
 As soon as Ko leaves the cafe, Petro randomly just happens to spot Ho walking down the street.
 Ho tries to hide his identity by pretending to be a visitor from out of town.
 Petros then retreats to a fortune teller temple where Ho attempts to take Petros down but Petros escapes using his training.

 Petros then finds Yu Ching being bullied and pretends to befriend her, Even letting himself get beaten up by 3 Chinese gangsters who finish their beating by throwing a dumpster on Petros.

 Yu Ching however is too trusting and even lets Petros into her house.

 Meanwhile, it is revealed Ko has a rivalry with Kong which earned him his scar.
-Ko tries to kill Kong in a locker room with a machete to machete fight but Ko is forced to retreat after the team is alerted to the danger.
+Ko tries to kill Kong in a locker room with a machete but Kong manages to hold Ko off and Ko is forced to retreat after a team returned back to the station which alerted Ko.

-Later Petros, Joe, Lee Chun Pei and Ko meet Panther for a deal for the microfilm, they even threaten him showing Tiger's ear cut of earlier.
-This only results in a gunfight with the operatives eliminating most of Panther's Triads.
-Ho and Lok arrive on the scene attempting to fight Ko but Ko just defeats them and leaves saying "I don't have time for this" and the HKPD arresting Panther.
-He later gets released on lack of evidence.
+Later Petros, Joe, Lee Chun Pei and Ko meet Tiger for a deal for the microfilm, they even threaten him showing Panther's ear cut of earlier.
+This only results in a gunfight with the operatives eliminating most of Panther/Tiger's Triads.
+Ho and Lok arrive on the scene attempting to fight Ko but Ko just defeats them and leaves saying "I don't have time for this" leaving Ho, Lok and Tiger in a Mexican standoff before the HKPD arrests them all.
+Tiger later gets released on lack of evidence and both Ho and Lok were bailed out by Kong pleading with Hon Sun.

-The team then seeks advice from Kong on how to catch the operatives.
-Kong reluctantly agrees to train them hard.
+The team then seeks advice from Kong on how to catch the operatives and asks Kong to lead them.
+Kong however, denies their request due to his trauma of losing his ex-team was still fresh in his memory and he did not want a repeat of what happened to the current team.
+Kong instead give them tips on how to counter the team that Ko had.

-Eventually Hon Sun, prepares a sniper unit, and 3 teams of HKPD officers to ambush the operatives.
+Eventually, Hon Sun prepares a sniper unit, and 3 teams of HKPD officers to ambush the operatives.
 Petros splits up with Ko after lying to Yu Ching he has to do something.
 Yuet easily eliminates the snipers, Petros takes out 2 of the HKPD teams and Ko eliminates the HKPD command squad.
 Hon Sun tries to fight back but is shot without mercy by Petros and is badly wounded.